henrywoo/Generative-AI-In-Action/source/ch11-llm/README.md

 ## Model Basics

-### Why Transformer is used for LLM, instead of CNN, RNN or MLP?
+### Why LLM are all based on Transformer, instead of CNN, RNN or MLP?

 Here's a breakdown of why transformers are favored over CNNs, RNNs, and MLPs for building LLMs: